 Section B is broader in scope than section A and you might be tested on any area in the syllabus.
 However, there will always be either a full question or partial question on appraisal of financial or non-financial information from the perspective of the preparer or other stakeholder.

-ACCA Strategic Business Reporting is a revamped version of the old P2 exam.
-It still focuses largely on corporate reporting but is slightly broader, making sure you have the skills to explain and communicate the implications of transactions and reporting to a range of stakeholders.
+ACCA Strategic Business Reporting focuses largely on corporate reporting but is slightly broader, making sure you have the skills to explain and communicate the implications of transactions and reporting to a range of stakeholders.

-The big change, which we’ll discuss in the exam technique section of this guide, is the increased focus on written analysis over calculations.
+Be aware of the required exam technique that we discuss further in a later section of this guide, that is the focus on written analysis over calculations.

-As we’ve written elsewhere in our Ultimate Guide series, these changes are designed to align the ACCA qualification more closely with the direct needs of employers.
+As we’ve written elsewhere in our Ultimate Guide series, these subjects are designed to align the ACCA qualification more closely with the direct needs of employers.

 Today’s modern, strategic accountant needs the skills to relate to other stakeholders across the business, understanding and representing finance in the broader business context and having a deep understanding of ethics too.

 As the ACCA put it, the aim of the paper is:

 “To discuss, apply and evaluate the concepts, principles and practices that underpin the preparation and interpretation of corporate reports in various contexts including the ethical assessment of management’s stewardship and the information needs of a diverse group of stakeholders.”

 You’ll learn the concepts, theories and principles of business reporting and need to be able to question, evaluate and challenge proposed accounting treatments.
 Good scripts will easily relate professional issues to relevant practical situations and concepts you’ve previously learned.

 To pass ACCA Strategic Business Reporting you’ll definitely need a deep knowledge of Conceptual Framework which sets out the concepts upon which International Financial Reporting Standards (IFRS) are based.